-Justine was a board member of the Community Acupuncture Network in 2010 and 2011, and now serves as a community acupuncture clinic mentor and helps coordinate continuing education events for POCA, the People’s Organization of Community Acupuncture.
+Justine was a board member of the Community Acupuncture Network in 2010 and 2011, and now serves as a community acupuncture clinic success mentor for POCA, the People’s Organization of Community Acupuncture.
 She has taught courses on distal point treatments and Chinese herbal medicine at community acupuncture workshops.
 Justine’s work in the community acupuncture setting began at Manchester Acupuncture Studio in New Hampshire in September of 2007, where she practiced until opening Acupuncture Together on May 27, 2008.

 Prior to becoming an acupuncturist, Justine obtained a B.A. in mathematics with a minor in psychology from the University of Rochester.
-When she’s not needling patients, Justine enjoys exercising, outdoor activities, collecting community acupuncture clinic t-shirts and spending time with friends and family.
+When she’s not working, Justine enjoys exercising, outdoor activities, collecting community acupuncture clinic t-shirts and spending time with family and friends.